-Beginning in the 1950s, the Canadian governmentii increased its investment and involvement in all parts of the North, including the Qikiqtani Region.
-The intended beneficiaries were not only Inuit, but also Canadians in the south.
-In official policy statements about its new interest in the North, the government tried to show respect for the importance of hunting to Inuit life, but investments in local infrastructure, and an emphasis on moving people into Southern-style housing.
+Beginning in the 1950s, the Canadian government increased its investment and involvement in all parts of the North, including Qikiqtaaluk.
+The intended beneficiaries were not only the region's Inuit inhabitants, but also Canadians in the South.
+In official policy statements about its new interest in the North, the government tried to show respect for the importance of hunting to Inuit life, but its actions spoke differently.
+Modernization was pushing forward, especially through schooling, direct investments in local infrastructure, and an emphasis on moving people into Southern-style housing.
 The impact of the development was immediate and deep.
 In the 1950s, most Inuit lived in multi-family hunting groups in about one hundred flexible ilagiit nunagivaktangit that were mobile within traditional territories of considerable size.
 By the 1970s, almost all Inuit were living in twelve hamlets and a town, which is now a city.
 Despite this, Inuit have never abandoned hunting as a foundation for their local economy, even as technology evolves and operates in parallel to the cash economy, resource development, and access to consumer goods.

-The various parties involved in development in the Qikiqtani Region have long understood that the region could not be developed as the south had been, through agriculture, forestry, and European immigration.
+The various parties involved in development in Qikiqtaaluk have long understood that the region could not be developed as the south had been, through agriculture, forestry, and European immigration.
 The constraints are ecological, demographic, and cultural.
 The biomass is extremely low, and a very small human population is widely dispersed across a large area.
 The skills needed to feed people from the land are outside the market economy, and require knowledge, techniques, and work disciplines that do not fit well with southern employment routines.
 Differences in work patterns made it difficult to train people locally or to attract and retain qualified workers in the region.
 Additionally, the region is located far from centres of industrial production and potential markets for its goods.
+Isolation, prolonged periods of bad weather, and frozen seas make surface transport irregular and expensive.
+All communities rely heavily on the South for goods and services.
+In return, most of what Inuit produced for outside markets in the twentieth century were luxury goods-white fox furs, sealskins, and the artistic output of carvers, printmakers, and weavers, as well as memorable tourism experiences.
+Qikiqtaaluk also has had its own modest record of the boom-bust cycles typical of northern mining.